Overview

 Valuables

 We recommend that you leave your valuables at home.
 Purses and city clothes can be left at your hotel in Cusco.
 Carry your passport with you.
-Please refer to Electronics & Technology regarding those items you may be bringing.
-On the trek you can store your wallet and other personal papers safely in your duffel and your room.
+On the trek, you can store your wallet and other personal papers safely in your duffel and your room.

-The price of your trip includes US$50 for all service staff—lodge staff, mule drivers and route chefs.
+The price of your trip includes gratuities for all service staff—lodge staff, mule drivers, and route chefs.

 Terms & Conditions